 Additional Tip: When putting together your own gigs, you might consider getting other bands to join you.
 That idea is of course ok, but it’s important to think about much more than only ‘who to get’.
 You need to also ask who can you get to join you that will make THIS gig ‘special’.
 You do not want a good band who won’t promote the gig in a big and special way that shows how THIS gig is different, unique and special for the fans.

 Do not ask another band to play with you until and unless they are committed to make the gig special and are equally committed to promoting that uniqueness to their fan base.

 So what about your band?
 Well, I’m not suggesting to simply copy what the other bands did above.
 I’m suggesting for you to think a lot about what your band can do to make your gigs more unique and special for your fans.
 So talk with your band mates and brainstorm new ideas that may work for you.
-To learn more ideas, you can download this free eBook about getting more people to come to your band’s future gigs.
+To learn more about how to build a successful music career, read this page about music career training.

 Learn how to get into the music industry.